magicnmind2/instaphotobooth-app/README.txt

 # InstaPhotoBooth - Business & Operations Guide

+**Important Note on AI Studio Previews:** Due to the complexity of this application (secure payments, camera access, advanced graphics), it is **expected to show a blank/black screen** in the AI Studio preview window.
+This is not an error.
+The app must be deployed to a real web host like Vercel to function correctly. **Please follow the deployment steps below to see your live, working application.**

 Congratulations on your new InstaPhotoBooth business!
 This guide is your single source of truth for setting up, running, and updating your application.
 It is designed for a non-technical user.

 ## Table of Contents